-- The Magical Library ("TML") category is the only place on these forums where you may share links to your stories unless explicitly stated in other category rules.
+- The Promote Your Writing ("PYW") category is the only place on these forums where you may share links to your stories unless explicitly stated in other category rules.
 If another user requests a link to your work, please share via private message only.

 - Please do not post new topics advertising your work in any of the forums.

 - Our writers and designers invest a lot of time and energy into creating their own original content for our community to enjoy.
 Please respect your fellow artists and don’t post content that doesn’t belong to you and claiming it is yours.
 This is illegal and will result in you being banned without warning.

 - Third-party companies and individuals can request takedown requests via DMCA.
 If we receive a notice that you have uploaded copyrighted content, we will take it down without warning in compliance with DMCA.
 Please see our Terms of Service for more information.

 Forum engagement should be kept PG-13.
 We have minors (under 18) who use the site.
 Therefore, we do not permit content such as:

 Wacky Writers considers content "pornographic” when it portrays sexual subject matter for the exclusive purpose of sexual arousal.
 This includes, but is not limited to, images, writing, film, video, and video games.
 If you are a writer of sexually mature content, discussions of your work on the forum should be done with discretion and explicit excerpts should not be posted.
 You may share your Mature (18+) story in the appropriate categories and with the appropriate rating (tagged "Mature”), but that type of content cannot be written about in length on this platform.

 Non-consensual sexual acts include rape, sexual assault, kidnapping for sexual purposes, and sexual slavery.
 Content cannot be encouraging or glorifying these non-consensual sex acts.